 Damascus steel originates from the middle east from countries like India and Pakistan where it was first used back in good old “BC” times.
 It’s instantly recognizable as it bears a swirling pattern caused by the welding of two different steels and so often referred to as “pattern-welded” steel (not to be confused with Wootz steel which is only similar in appearance).
 There are many myths about the strength and capabilities of Damascus steel but today it is largely popular because of its aesthetic beauty.
 Mostly for collectors only.

 Remember, blade steel is not everything.
 Knife buyers should beware getting caught up in researching the perfect steel type as it is not by itself the only thing that dictates how a knife will perform.
 Steel analysis has become somewhat scientific that it’s easy to get caught up in the maze of statistics.
 Note – just because a blade is made from the premium or high-end steels listed above does not automatically mean it’s “better” than the lesser steels.
-The heat treatment techniques used by the manufacturer play a huge role in the ultimate outcome of knife performance!
+The heat treatment techniques used by the manufacturer as well as the design of the blade itself play a huge role in the ultimate outcome of knife performance!